Skip to main content

 What is Declare Task Succeeded?

 Declare Task Succeeded is a specialized tool that allows a focused action agent to immediately terminate workflow execution with a success status when specific success conditions are met.
-This enables dynamic success detection during cached workflow replay.
+In production, this is an explicit opt-in tool: wire it into a focused_action prompt only when you want that focused action to be allowed to end the entire workflow early.

 In your prompts, always refer to this tool as declare_task_succeeded (lowercase, with underscores).

 Focused Action Only: This tool is only available within focused_action.
 The main agent and recovery agent can already signal success by completing their task normally (sending a final message without a tool call).
-Use declare_task_succeeded when you need a focused action to determine that the entire workflow is complete.
+Use declare_task_succeeded only when your workflow instructions explicitly tell the focused action to call declare_task_succeeded if a named success condition is met.

 Why This Tool Exists